MCLDG-zz/fxaggr/README.md

 * In the root directory is package.json.
 So execute 'npm install' in the same directory as pacakge.json and this will install all dependencies
 * Then type 'node server.js' to start the node server.
 It should listen on port 3001
 * Use a browser to navigate to: http://192.168.9.99:3001/#/dashboard
+* The UI shows various metrics on how the engine is performing.
+It can also be used to update the config in Mongo, either at a global level or per currency pair

 ### Add the following outstanding functionality: